Are weather and climate the same thing?

-Lets talk about Climate, the climate is the average weather conditions for a particular region over an extended period of time, in most cases 30 years.
+Let’s talk about Climate; the climate is the average weather condition for a particular region over an extended period of time, in most cases 30 years.

-For most of us, “climate” means that an area is hot, cold, wet or dry.
-The climate is mostly determined by these 4 factors.
+For most of us, “climate” means that an area is hot, cold, wet, or dry.
+These 4 factors mostly determine the climate.

-The sunray falls differently on at different latitudes.
-The more close the location is to the equator (low latitudes), the warmer it tends to be; the greater the distance (higher latitudes), the cooler it becomes.
+The sunray falls differently at different latitudes.
+The closer the location is to the equator (low latitudes), the warmer it tends to be; the greater the distance (higher latitudes), the cooler it becomes.

 The earth is divided into three major climate zones based on the average temperature of these zones; tropical, temperate, and polar zones.

 The tropical zone is characterized by high temperature, while the polar zone is always freezing, and the temperature is often below 0°c.

-In regards to the temperate zone, they are neither burning hot or freezing cold, as their temperature is moderate.
+Regarding the temperate zone, they are neither burning hot nor freezing cold, as their temperature is moderate.

 Proximity to Coastlines

-Due to being next to the sea, the coastal lands are warmer in winter, while cooler in winter.
+Due to being next to the sea, the coastal lands are warmer in winter while cooler.

-For unlike mid-continental regions, ocean waters take long period of time to change temperature.
+For, unlike mid-continental regions, ocean waters take a long period of time to change temperature.

 Altitude has a huge impact on the regional climate.

-Areas that are high above the sea level are called as high altitude.
-High altitude begins at 2,400 meters above sea level.
+Areas that are high above sea level are called high altitudes.
+The high altitude begins at 2,400 meters above sea level.

-Places at high altitude are cooler than places at low altitude.
+Places at high altitudes are cooler than places at low altitudes.

 Wind and Ocean Currents

-Wind and ocean currents play a crucial role in determining the climate of a particular region on the surface of the earth.
+Wind and ocean currents play a crucial role in determining the climate of a particular region on the earth’s surface.